 What is the Four Percent Rule?

-The Four Percent Rule is known as the quantity a retiree should withdraw from their retirement account per year.
-It is meant to be a benchmark that provides individuals with a steady stream of income while maintaining an account balance that keeps income flowing.
+The Four Percent Rule is known as the percentage amount a retiree should withdraw from their retirement account per year.
+It is meant to be a benchmark that provides individuals with a steady set stream of income while allowing the invested balance to continue to grow throughout retirement.

 What are Financial Planners?

 A financial planner is an investment professional that helps individuals and corporations meet their long-term financial goals by building a portfolio that meets their risk tolerance and objectives.

 Financial planners need to secure one or more professional designations – such as the CFP (Certified Financial Planner).
 They must also undergo appropriate training and possess the right experience to serve clients and achieve their trust while helping to make sound financial recommendations.